About Jason

 A Leader Who Listens

-He is currently a member of the Council’s Municipal Services committee and Economic Development and Technology committee as well as the ad hoc committee on the development of the former 710 stub.
-Jason also serves as the Burbank-Glendale-Pasadena Airport Authority and as the Mayor’s alternate to the San Gabriel Valley Council of Governments.
+District 7 Councilmember Jason Lyon was elected to the Pasadena City Council on June 7, 2022.
+He has called Pasadena home since 2010.
+On the Council, Jason serves on the Municipal Services and Economic Development and Technology standing committees and the ad hoc committee on the development of the former 710 stub.
+He also represents Pasadena on the Burbank-Glendale-Pasadena Airport Authority and serves as the Mayor’s alternate to the San Gabriel Valley Council of Governments.
+He also served a term on the Council’s Legislative Policy Committee.

 About District 7